Dynamic Learning Rate for Deep Reinforcement Learning: A Bandit Approach: Experiments

-In the following experiments, LRRL is combined with learning rate schedulers.
-Specifically, we employ schedulers with exponential decay rate of the form $\eta(n) = \eta_0 \times e^{-d \, n}$, where $\eta_0$ is a fixed initial value (common to each scheduler and equal to $6.25\times 10^{-5}$ in our experiment), $d$ is the exponential decay rate and $n$ is the number of policy updates (\emph{i.e.}, of MAB rounds).
-We define a set of $3$ schedulers $\mathcal{K}_s$, where each arm represents a scheduler using a different decay rate $d = \{1, 2, 3\} \times 10^{-7}$, and compare the results of LRRL with each scheduler individually, using the Adam optimizer.
+We next investigate whether LRRL can improve upon fixed learning rate schedulers by adapting among them during training.
+Specifically, we consider exponential decay schedules of the form $\eta(n) = \eta_0 \times e^{-d n}$, where $\eta_0 = 6.25\times 10^{-5}$ is a fixed initial value, $d$ is the exponential decay rate, and $n$ is the number of policy updates (\emph{i.e.}, MAB rounds).
+We define a candidate set $\mathcal{K}_s$ of three schedulers with $d \in {1, 2, 3} \times 10^{-7}$, and compare LRRL against each scheduler used individually, with Adam as the optimizer.

-Figure~\ref{fig:mab_schedulers} shows that LRRL combined with schedulers could once again substantially increase the final performance of 2 out of 6 tasks compared to using a fixed scheduler.
-In the remaining tasks, LRRL remains at least competitive, while for most of them, it shows a better jumpstart performance.
-The dashed black line represents the maximal average return achieved by Adam without learning rate decay, resulting in slightly worse performance compared to using schedulers, aligning with findings in previous work by~\citet{andrychowicz2021matters}, who linearly decay the learning rate to $0$.

-In all the experiments conducted so far, we have set the update window $\kappa$ parameter to 1, which allows the observation of a full episode before updating the learning rate.
-In Appendix~\ref{sec:kappa_ablation}, we address how this value could influence the performance of LRRL by allowing the observation of more interactions.